yarynakorduba/public-transport-networks/README.md

-To store large datafiles use Git Large File Storage (https://git-lfs.github.com/):
+To store large data use Git Large File Storage (https://git-lfs.github.com/):

 1. <a href="https://git-lfs.github.com/">Download</a> from the site